philthephatman/awesome-hacking-lists/udpsec.md

 - [DamnWebScanner](https://github.com/swisskyrepo/DamnWebScanner) - Another web vulnerabilities scanner, this extension works on Chrome and Opera
 - [windows-exploits](https://github.com/maya6/windows-exploits) - exploits
 - [dirsearch](https://github.com/maurosoria/dirsearch) - Web path scanner
-- [gain](https://github.com/gaojiuli/gain) - Web crawling framework  based on asyncio for everyone.
+- [gain](https://github.com/gaojiuli/gain) - Web crawling framework  based on asyncio.
 - [wafpass](https://github.com/wafpassproject/wafpass) - Analysing parameters with all payloads' bypass methods, aiming at benchmarking security solutions like WAF.
 - [WordSteal](https://github.com/0x09AL/WordSteal) - This script will create a POC that will steal NTML hashes from a remote computer.
 Do not use this for illegal purposes.The author does not keep responsibility for any illegal action you do.
 - [win_driver_plugin](https://github.com/mwrlabs/win_driver_plugin) - A tool to help when dealing with Windows IOCTL codes or reversing Windows drivers.